 The number of areas to consider multiplied by the number of models you’re considering quickly becomes mind-numbing.
 To confirm this, it is reported that the average American spend 35 hours comparing automotive models before making a decision about which car to purchase.

 The initial series of experiments with consumers focused on which of 4 vehicles was the best choice, but only contained a limited number of variables to consider (4 for each car, 16 total variables).
 The choices were designed to lead the test subject to a clear winner.

 Dr. Dijksterhuis found the people who took a little bit of time to rationally evaluate the options did much better in selecting the superior choice than those who made decisions strictly from the gut (intuitive) without being given time to carefully and thoughtfully think through their choice.

 Ok, that doesn’t seem surprising.
 Conscious deliberation should lead to a better outcome.
+Check!

 In the next series of experiments, people were evaluating 4 vehicles using 12 different factors (48 total variables).
 This time, those who were given time to carefully evaluate all the variables selected the ideal car less than 25% of the time.